 Currently, someone only has five years after the age of majority to file a civil claim involving child abuse, which means it must be filed prior to the victim turning 23 years old.
 This may very well change, but it illustrates the importance of taking action right away against perpetrators of abuse.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we know that after abuse occurs, you, your child, and your family are going through an extremely difficult and emotional time.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we know that after abuse occurs, you, your child, and your family are going through an extremely difficult and emotional time.
 Our NY child injury lawyers represent victims of abuse with the greatest care and compassion.
 We have the knowledge, skill, and experience to handle even the most challenging cases, including those against childcare facilities, schools, and churches.
 Call us right now at (212) 986-7353 to discuss your options and learn about what we can do to help your child.

 Our client, an 18 month old infant, was severely burned by boiling water while attending a daycare.
 After many hours of mediation, Victor Goldblum settled the case for $2,500,000.00.